JMaskiewicz/Annual_Report_Text_Mining_Project/README.md

 ## Key Features

 - **Textual Data Extraction**: Automated extraction of text from PDF-formatted annual reports, enabling the analysis of unstructured data.
-- **R&D Analysis**: Focused examination of Research & Development sections to assess companies' innovation efforts and strategic commitments.
+- **D&A Analysis**: Focused examination of Discussion and Analysis sections to assess companies' innovation efforts and strategic commitments.
 - **Sentiment Analysis**: Utilizes both NLTK and advanced transformer models to evaluate the sentiment conveyed in the reports, capturing a range of expressions from explicit to subtle.
 - **Keyword Analysis**: Detailed analysis to identify and count specific positive and negative keywords, providing insights into the tonality of the reports.
 - **Topic Modeling**: Employs Latent Dirichlet Allocation (LDA) to uncover the main themes within the reports, revealing strategic and operational focuses.